-Cast: Mary Buss, Audrey Lecrone and Jacob Snovel
+CAST: Mary Buss, Audrey Lecrone, Jacob Snovel and Kato Buss

 What The Film Festival has always endeavoured to seek out idiosyncratic auteurs, particular those who ply away in obscurity with meager resources and inspired imaginations.
 Endearing in part by virtue of their shrewd ingenuity, these productions are foremost beguiling reminders that the mettle of a movie is best measured not by its grasp, but rather its ambition to reach for an indelible and individual identity.

 Enter underground Oklahoma filmmaker Mickey Reece.
 Since 2008, this veritable “Soderbergh of the Sticks” has written, directed, and produced over twenty undistributed no-budget feature films, each one a unique experiment in form, genre and aesthetic, and most of which feature the same cast of eccentric actors culled from his local arts community.
 As dexterous a creator as he is a compulsive one, Reece’s latest opus marries much of his signature proclivities — misfit protagonists, off-kilter performances, rigorous compositions, and discordant melodrama — as he conjures up a wholly wackadoo psychodrama inspired in part by both Ingmar Bergman’s AUTUMN SONATA and The Velvet Underground’s “Venus in Furs.”